Quintessentially Australian | Soy Candle Collection

 See scent descriptions in the drop downs below.

 Scent Name Description Strength Australian Bamboo Grass Clean and fresh with spearmint, lime zest and additional ozone notes balanced with lavender, fresh cut grass and a slight woody, spicy finish of cedar wood and nutmeg.
 4 Australian Sandalwood A rich, woody blend with a true to life aroma.
-Australia has the largest natural resource of sandalwood (santalum spicatum) in the world so we were very excited to work on developing the best Australian sandalwood fragrance oil and we think our perfumer has done just that with this great blend.
 5 Banksia A fresh citrus and floral fusion with bergamot, grapefruit and lemon peel, combined with banksia, fir needle and cassia bark.
 4 Christmas Bush This quintessentially Australian fragrance exudes the stunning palate of Christmas Bush with essential notes of fresh flora and fauna, such as clove leaf, fir needle and leafy green notes, juxtaposed with woody musk and sweet jasmine to finish.
 5 Cinnamon Myrtle I don’t think there is a better smelling native plant out there!
 This is one of my faves!
 Smells exactly as the name suggests.
-3 Eucalyptus The stunning allure of lemon verbena bursts forth to reveal the cleansing scent of eucalyptus with the zest and vibrancy of lemon, which is then finished with the soothing and relaxed scent of lavender.
+3 Eucalyptus The refreshing and cleansing scent of eucalyptus.
 3 Finger Lime Citrus Australasia, the Australian finger lime or caviar lime, is a thorny understorey shrub or small tree of lowland subtropical rainforest and rainforest in the coastal border region of Queensland and New South Wales, Australia.
 Zesty and fragrant, this fruit makes the perfect candle fragrance!
 4 G'Day Mate A celebration of the Australian outback, G’Day Mate will inspire you with notes of lemon, pine and eucalyptus.
 5 Golden Wattle Celebrating our national flower, Golden Wattle is a bright and vibrant beauty!
 5 Kakadu Plum With 50 times more Vitamin c than oranges, the native Kakadu Plum is worth celebrating!
 Aboriginal people have valued this plant for thousands of years for its food and medicinal properties.
 And now, you can enjoy its sweet, delightful fragrance in your home.
 5 Kakadu Plum & Bush Cucumber Stunning fresh notes of fir needle with a twist of orange and the natural, herbaceous scent of leafy green intertwines seamlessly with the comfort of vanilla, through to blood plum which further compliments this scent and culminates in the spicy allure of musk and fresh cucumber.
 4 Lemon Myrtle Lemon Myrtle is undoubtedly one of the most popular Australian native herbs.
 It has a fresh aroma of citrus, with delicate menthol essence and a strong lemon flavour, which is sweet and refreshing.
 4 Native River Mint & Bergamot An uplifting and energising blend, perfect after a long day featuring lavender and leafy green notes at the base which give this fragrance an invigorating and crisp finish.
 4 Native River Mint & Bush Iris River mint grows wild across SE Australia in moist forest and around waterways.
 It is a subtle native herb with the taste and aroma of spearmint.
 Top notes are fresh and green, with a heart of mint and herbal elements.
 4 Native Strawberry Gum A native tree known for its sweet-smelling (and tasting) leaves!
 Pick a few and give them a chew for a taste of the OG chewing gum!

 Sweet with fruity undertones and notes of cinnamon, strawberry and passionfruit.